Neural Quantile Optimization for Edge-Cloud Networking: Neural Network Architecture and Algorithm

-\textbf{The Link Encoder:} The link encoder comprises a fully-connected, feed-forward Neural Network(FNN) with three hidden layers and 8 ReLu6 activation functions.
-Upon input, data $I$ is processed by a link encoder, yielding a column vector $S$ of dimensions $T*N*K*P$.
+\textbf{The Link Encoder:} The link encoder comprises a fully connected, feed-forward Neural Network(FNN) with three hidden layers and 8 neurons.
+Upon input, data $I$ is processed by a link encoder, yielding a column vector $S$ of dimensions $T*N_{e}*K*P$.
 Each row of $S$ conveys the compressed encoding characteristics of the $k^{th}$ traffic type for user $n$ at time $t$ on each peering link under scheme $p$.
 Define the matrix $S^{\prime} = \mathrm{Reshape}(S,4)$.
-Each row of $S^{\prime}$ represents the encoding information of the scheme $p$ selected by the $k^{th}$ type of user traffic $n$ at time $t$.
+Each row of $S^{\prime}$ represents the encoding information of the scheme $p$ selected by the $k^{th}$ traffic of user $n$ at time $t$.

 \textbf{The Program Encoder:} The program encoder employs a fully connected neural network architecture identical to the link encoder.
 The input matrix, denoted as $S$, undergoes encoding by the program encoder, compressing each 4-dimensional feature vector into a one-dimensional scalar.
-The output is a matrix $V$ with dimensions $(T*N*K*P,1)$.
+The output is a matrix $V$ with dimensions $(T*N_{e}*K*P,1)$.
 Subsequently, $V$ is reshaped into $V^{\prime}= \mathrm{Reshape}(V)$.

 \textbf{The Ranking AutoEncoder:} The Ranking AutoEncoder constitutes a prototypical autoencoder architecture comprising an encoder and a decoder.
-The components of these two neural network structures exhibit symmetry, encompassing $6$ layers containing $58$ ReLu6 activation functions.
+The components of these two neural network structures exhibit symmetry, encompassing $6$ layers containing $58$ neurons.
 The Ranking AutoEncoder operates to map all schemes of the $k^{\text{th}}$ type of traffic of user n at time t to a specific probability distribution function.
 This mapping enables subsequent Gumbel-Softmax sampling.
-After inputting $V^{\prime}$ into the Ranking AutoEncoder, the output is a certain probability distribution $\alpha$. $\alpha$ is a matrix with dimensions $(T*N*K, P)$, where each row represents the probability distribution of all schemes of the $k^{th}$ type of user traffic $n$ at time $t$.
+After inputting $V^{\prime}$ into the Ranking AutoEncoder, the output is a certain probability distribution $\alpha$. $\alpha$ is a matrix with dimensions $(T*N_{e}*K, P)$, where each row represents the probability distribution of all schemes of the $k^{th}$ type of user traffic $n$ at time $t$.